sisrfeng/coc-wiki/Debug-language-server.md

 To make output channel track LSP communication, set `[languageserverId].trace.server` to `true` in your `coc-settings.json`.

-For example, to make `cssserver` track LSP communication, use:
+For example, to make `tsserver` track LSP communication, use:
 ```
-  "cssserver.trace.server": "verbose",
+  "tsserver.trace.server": "verbose",
 ```

 However, the output of LSP communication is difficult for human to read, you can upload the content to LSP inspector: https://microsoft.github.io/language-server-protocol/inspector/, which would be looks like: